TobiasLibera/GRBL-HBridge/README.md

 ## Implementation and Limitation

 The soft start, soft stop and soft transition is done by reading the duty of the PWM signal of the SpindleEnable pin of the GRBL controller.
-Some software sided dragging is added to a change of the PWM duty and the signal is mirrored to the PWM output pin of GRBL-HBridge.
+Some software sided dragging is added to a change of the PWM duty and the signal is mirrored to the PWM output pin of GRBL_HBridge.

 <br />

-The reading of the PWM duty is done by the `pulseIn()` function of Arduino Core library.
+The reading of the PWM duty is implemented with the `pulseIn()` function of Arduino Core library.
 This leads to reading in a `HIGH` pulse with a **minimal length of 1 microsecond**.\
-As you can read in the [Arduino Reference](https://www.arduino.cc/reference/en/language/functions/advanced-io/pulsein/), the `pulseIn()` function works properly with a pulse length of 10 microseconds and more.
+But as you can read in the [Arduino Reference](https://www.arduino.cc/reference/en/language/functions/advanced-io/pulsein/), the `pulseIn()` function only works properly with pulse lengths of 10 microseconds and more.

 <br />

 The default PWM frequency of GRBL is 977Hz.\
-With the default minimum PWM duty of $\frac{1}{255}$, the minimum PWM pulse length is:
+With the default minimal PWM duty of $\frac{1}{255}$, the minimal PWM pulse length is:

-$\frac{1s}{977Hz} \cdot \frac{1}{255} = 4{\mu}s$
+$\frac{1}{977Hz} \cdot \frac{1}{255} = 4{\mu}s$

 <br />